-Having snacks on the ready means pulling together an impromptu, lets meet for cocktails on the porch or a last minute picnic in no time at all.
-I love the ease of this.
+Having snacks on the ready means pulling together an impromptu, lets meet for cocktails on the porch or a last-minute picnic in no time at all.
+I love the ease of this recipe.

-Just about any appetizer that has a long refrigerator life is a candidate, like this ricotta cheese dip.
+Just about any appetizer that has a long refrigerator life is a candidate, like this ricotta pesto dip.
 Freezer friendly?
 All the better!
-Preparing chilled appetizers like Chipotle Black Bean Dip, Olive Tapenade or toppings for this Olive Artichoke Crostini ahead of time is especially convenient for weekend ease or entertaining.
+Preparing chilled appetizers like Chipotle Black Bean Dip, Olive Tapenade or the topping for Olive Artichoke Crostini ahead of time is especially convenient for weekend ease or entertaining.
 This whipped ricotta dip fits right in there with those favorites.
 It’s satisfying and easy to share.

-Quick Guide: How to Make this Easy Ricotta Cheese Dip
+At a Glance: How to Make Ricotta Pesto Dip

 In the kitchen, the food processor is one of my most used tools for chopping, dicing and whipping up all the things, especially quick appetizers and snacks.
-It brings this ricotta cheese dip together with ease.
-Here’s how to make it (see recipe card for details):
+It brings this ricotta cheese dip together in a snap.

-- First, in the work bowl of a food processor, add the ricotta, spinach, pesto, garlic, salt, pepper flakes, oregano, lemon zest and juice, and a few grinds of fresh ground pepper.
+- First, to a food processor, add the ricotta, spinach, pesto, garlic, salt, pepper flakes, oregano, lemon zest and juice, and a few grinds of fresh ground pepper.

-- Next, process until the spinach is finely chopped and ingredients are smooth and creamy, about 45 seconds, scraping down the bowl once while processing.
+- Next, process until the spinach is finely chopped and the ingredients are smooth and creamy,

-- Last, transfer the ricotta cheese dip to a lidded storage container and refrigerator until ready to enjoy.
+- Last, transfer the ricotta cheese dip to a serving bowl and enjoy!

 Share with any favorite in season veggies like carrots, celery, cucumber, or endive for dipping.
-A little bread on the side in the form of crunchy crostini or several days old Everyday Sourdough Bread sliced thin and toasted is a welcome vehicle for scooping or spreading this creamy ricotta dip.
+A little bread on the side in the form of crunchy crostini or several days old Everyday Sourdough Bread sliced thin and toasted or crunchy Sourdough Croutons, both a welcome vehicle for scooping or spreading this creamy ricotta dip.

-- Pesto-spinach whipped ricotta dip can be frozen (!!) for up to a month.
+- Freezer Friendly: Pesto-spinach whipped ricotta dip can be frozen (!!) for up to a month.
 Simply thaw in the refrigerator overnight and rewhisk or whip before serving.

 - The garlic… the GARLIC!
 If you loooove garlic, add up to 4 cloves in the full 3 cup batch.